Jorgemucisalumfilho/remix-projectterrareal/README.md

 docker run -p 8080:80 remixproject/remix-ide:remix_live

- Run with docker-compose:
+ Run with docker-compose: autocreate

-To run locally without building you only need docker-compose.yaml file and you can run:
+To run locally without building you only need docker-compose.yaml file and you can run: autocreate Criptomoeda

 docker-compose pull